Updated September 16, 2019

 - Characters vary throughout meals and there are no guarantees you will see specific ones.
 The only absolute is that you will see the character whose name is included in your meal’s name.
 IE: Goofy will be at Goofy’s Kitchen.

-- To ensure the most time available for rides and attractions, I recommend choosing one of the three DLR hotel character dining experiences (unless you time it just perfectly – more on that later), perhaps on the day you arrive or leave.
+- To ensure the most time available for rides and attractions, choose one of the three DLR hotel character dining experiences (unless you time it just perfectly – more on that later), perhaps on the day you arrive or leave.
 This way, you don’t interfere with precious park time.

-- Strollers are not permitted in any of the five restaurants with character meals.
+- Strollers are not permitted in any of the four restaurants with character meals.
 You may park your strollers outside and use a high chair when you dine.

 Surf’s Up!
-Breakfast – Your only option to see Mickey Mouse (and Minnie!)
+Breakfast – Your only option to Stitch at the Disneyland Resort

 Minnie’s in the Park Breakfast – Most diverse characters and most you’ll encounter at your meal; my favorite

 Now, let’s compare the five restaurants in more detail……

 - Location: Grand Californian Hotel